 What better way to experience the lake, than to see it through someone else’s eyes?
 Lake Tahoe’s selection of local art galleries and performing arts centers allow visitors to see art in its many forms.
 Dramatic photography and print, impressive sculpture and interpretive performance are just some of the ways that the lake inspires locals and non-locals alike.

-There is nothing like taking in the fresh mountain air while window shopping in Northstar Village, picking up some new snow gear at Squaw Valley Village or strolling through Truckee or Tahoe City for a unique Tahoe souvenir.
+There is nothing like taking in the fresh mountain air while window shopping in Northstar Village, picking up some new snow gear at the Village at Palisades Tahoe or strolling through Truckee or Tahoe City for a unique Tahoe souvenir.
 The various Lake Tahoe shopping selections are as unique as the areas in which they reside.
 You won’t find big box stores or large shopping malls here, but what you will find is a cool selection of locally-owned shops, thrift stores and outdoor marketplaces.

 Lake Tahoe has a dining option for everyone’s taste buds, ranging from fine dining to cheap eats.
 If you have the chance, lead your own food tour by eating your way around the lake.
 Start with a cup of locally-brewed coffee in Reno and take a short drive over Mount Rose Highway to get lunch at T’s Mesquite in Incline Village, a favorite among locals.
 No day exploring Lake Tahoe is complete without a refreshing Wet Woody at Gar Woods Grill & Pier in Carnelian Bay with views overlooking the lake.
 Cozy up next to a beachside fire pit for a cocktail and s’mores at Lone Eagle Grille in Incline Village.